Peppermint Mocha Coffee Cake

 - Make sure your butter is soft.
 This is key!
 I prefer leaving butter out on the counter overnight to soften naturally, especially in the cooler months.
 If you must microwave it, then only do 10 second intervals per ½ cup, even if you have to do that two times.

-- The eggs, yogurt, and heavy whipping cream all say to be room temperature.
-You can measure and leave these things out for an our or so before baking.
+- The eggs, yogurt, and heavy whipping cream should all be at room temperature.
+You can measure and leave these things out for an hour or so before baking.
 Having room temperature eggs, yogurt, and heavy whipping cream will make your batter incredibly smooth and prevent butter chunks.
 When cold ingredients (like eggs or dairy) are added into creamed butter, it can easily clump.
 So, this prevents that from happening.
+And it ensures the cake has a tender crumb and is not dry.

 - Make sure the coffee cake has cooled completely before adding the glaze.
-If you are baking this the night before, then you can even glaze it in the morning right before serving.
+If you are baking this the night before, then you can even glaze it in the morning right before serving if you prefer.

 - Once the cake is removed from the cake pan and cut, be sure to store extra cake in a cake dome or in an airtight container so it stays moist and fluffy.